topleft/mongo-crud-tutorial/readme.md

 After we call `router.get`, we define the URL path, in this case `/items`.
 Our app will use this 'path' to utilize the `GET` functionallity of the app.

+Inside the function we use the Mongoose `find()` and pass an empty object.
+This says, 'find all documents in this collection'.

+Inside another function we handle the different possiblities: error, no data, or data.
+The use `res.json()` to return our information.
+The `res` parameter is short for response and  the `.json` sends the information back the 'JSON' format.
+More about 'JSON' [here on the MDN site](https://developer.mozilla.org/en-US/docs/Glossary/JSON) and [here for a basic tutorial](https://www.youtube.com/watch?v=BGfmpvM4Zp0).

-Let me show you what I mean with that 'httpie' we installed earlier. 'httpie' is a tool that allows us to test routes in the terminal.
+We are going to test this out with that 'httpie' we installed earlier. 'httpie' is a tool that allows us to test routes in the terminal.
 We test that our endpoints are being hit, examine what information we get back from different endpoints, as well as mock form submits and pass information.
 Remeber, an 'endpoint' is the same thing as a 'route', it is the place where a path take us.

-In the terminal, in you projects root directory fire up the database using `sudo mongod`, and in another tab alos in the project's root directory, fire up the server with `npm start`.
+In the terminal, in you projects root directory fire up the database using `sudo mongod`, and in another tab also in the project's root directory, fire up the server with `npm start`.
 In yet another tab run:

 ```